5l1v3r1/fzsl/README.txt

 FuZzy SheLl

 Fuzzy file or path  searcher in the shell which provides path completion similar to ctrlp.
-Start a command and then hit Ctrl+t to see a list of possible paths.
+Start a command and then hit Ctrl+p to see a list of possible paths.
 Enter search terms to narrow down the list and then select the appropriate completion using your arrow keys or Ctrl+j/k.